Miccosukee Plantation

-Miccosukee Plantation was a medium-sized cotton plantation of 2,517 acres (10 km2) located in eastern Leon County, Florida, USA.
+Miccosukee Plantation was a medium-sized forced-labor farm of 2,517 acres (10 km2) located in eastern Leon County, Florida, USA.
 It was developed by John Miller, from Duplin County, North Carolina, who had migrated south during the period of Indian Removal in the 1830s.
 He depended on the labor of enslaved African Americans to develop the plantation and produce cotton as a commodity crop.

 Location

 Miccosukee Plantation was located in eastern Leon County near Lake Miccosukee and the village of Miccosukee, most likely north of Blakely Plantation.

 Plantation specifics

 The Leon County Florida 1860 Agricultural Census shows that Miccosukee Plantation had the following: